The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher/docs/STOLEN.md

 7. Optionally enable two-factor authentication within your account, by going to [account.live.com/proofs/manage/additional](https://account.live.com/proofs/manage/additional), scrolling to the "Two-step verification" block and clicking "Turn on" below it.
 8. Do not use the IAS mod for 31 days.
 (Or even better, do NOT use ANY Minecraft-related services for 31 days)

+**Note**: If someone is currently playing on any server via your (stolen) account, you can try to use an official launcher to login and connect to the server.
+This might not always work, but it may render their access tokens unusable.

 ## Preconditions

 If you want to prevent your account from being stolen from IAS and/or minimize the damage from this, you may do this: